The Function of Chemotherapy

 A study from 2013 stated that “There is still limited evidence in both quality and sample size, suggesting that certain antioxidant supplements may reduce adverse reactions and toxicities.
 Significant reductions in toxicity may alleviate dose-limiting toxicities so that more patients are able to complete prescribed chemotherapy regimens and thus, in turn, improve the potential for success in terms of tumor response and survival.”

-Vitamin C, Grapeseed Extract, and Whey Protein: Examples of Selective Target Oxidative Stress
+Vitamin C, Grapeseed Extract, Niacin and Whey Protein: Examples of Selective Target Oxidative Stress and Healthy DNA

 In the following diagram, you can see the process by which chemotherapy generates superoxide and hydrogen peroxide to kill cancer cells.
 This process happens to healthy cells too.
 Here is the oxidative stress process, and how antioxidants can support healthy cell protection without disrupting therapy: